hmheng/ReactNativeLabs/RNAspNetCore/README.md

 ```

 9. Now, try to build and run on your Visual Studio and continue development for your RN for mobile & windows. :)

+10. You may deploy to Azure or other cloud provider too.
+[Example on Azure](https://rnaspnetcore.azurewebsites.net/)